briandunn/flatware/README.md

 #### Mac OSX

 Ruby FFI isn't getting along with the latest ZMQ formula.
-A tweaked verson is available in the Hashrocket tap.
+A tweaked version is available in the Hashrocket tap.

 ```sh
 brew tap hashrocket/formulas